Lesley University, College of Liberal Arts and Sciences, Academic Advising Center InternLesley University

 205 N. Michigan Ave Suite 4240

-DescriptionNiagara Foundation is a non-profit organization that was founded in Chicago in 2003 but has branches in Michigan, Missouri, Indiana, Ohio, Iowa, Minnesota, Nebraska, and Wisconsin.
+DescriptionNiagara Foundation is a non-profit organization that was founded in Chicago in 2004 with branches in Michigan, Missouri, Indiana, Ohio, Iowa, Minnesota, Nebraska, and Wisconsin.
 The foundation is committed to promoting global fellowship by encouraging interfaith and intercultural dialogue.
 Niagara Foundation envisions a community in which people from all walks of life interact with each other and cooperate to serve their communities, thereby strengthening civil society and promoting the development of human values.

 Niagara Foundation’s Center for Academic Affairs works in collaboration with distinguished universities and scholars to make advancements in all academic fields more visible by offering platforms for discussion.